ulfschneider/breakdown/README.md

     Sub This will become a new sub-task inside of a new story inside of a new epic
 ```

-For any issue, the following JIRA fields can be modified: *status, assignee, story points, fixversion* and *summary.* For epics and stories even changing the *issuetype* is allowed.
+For any issue, the following JIRA fields can be modified: *status, assignee, story points, fixversion, components* and *summary.* For epics and stories even changing the *issuetype* is allowed.
 A full-fledged issue will be displayed like:

 ```
-Story REST-32 ( s:In Progress a:admin p:13 v:Version 3.0 ) As a developer, I want to have the story status highlighted
+Story REST-32 As a developer, I want to have the story status highlighted (s:In Progress a:admin p:13 v:Version 3.0 c:Frontend)
 ```

 An issue will start with the issuetype, which can be an *epic,* a *story* or a *sub-task*.
 It´s allowed to change epics into stories and stories into epics.

 Issues which are already available in JIRA will have the JIRA issue key.

+The next part of the issue is the *summary*, which is free text.

-The issue key is followed by a paranthesis section, containing:
+The summary is followed by a paranthesis section, containing:

 * ```s:<status>``` to indicate the issue status
 * ```a:<assignee>``` to indicate the JIRA user who is assigned to the issue
 * ```p:<story points>``` to indicate the story points for the issue, this is only valid for epics and stories and must be an integer number
 * ```v:<fixversion>``` to indicate the fixversion for the issue

-The last part of the issue is the *summary*, which is free text.
+* ```c:<component>``` to indicate the component for the issue

 ## Ranking